jymchng/simple-python-template/docs/general-tools.md

 # List of Tools Used

+These are a list of general tools that are helpful in the development process.

+For example, `pyenv` can be very useful in managing different Python binaries of different versions.

+!!! note
     This list of tools are opinionated, feel free to remove any by not installing it.

 | Name          | Description                                                                                     | Website                                      |
 |---------------|-------------------------------------------------------------------------------------------------|----------------------------------------------|